 Cognitive radio and spectrum sensing technologies may become an important tool in spectrum sharing policies in the future.
-NTIA and other government entities responsible for spectrum management should:
+NTIA, the FCC and other government entities responsible for spectrum management should:

-- Establish procedures that examine the efficacy of spectrum sensing devices to protect services that employ different system architectures and modulation systems. - Ensure that such technologies, like any new or existing radiofrequency (RF) device, comply with existing transmitter and and/or receiver regulations applicable to the various services that may occupy those frequencies.
+- Establish procedures that examine the efficacy of spectrum sensing devices to protect services that employ different system architectures and modulation systems. - Ensure that such technologies, like any new or existing radiofrequency (RF) device, comply with existing transmitter and/or receiver regulations applicable to the various services that may occupy those frequencies.
 Nonetheless, the adaptive capabilities of these technologies may create challenges to mitigating interference and will need to be examined as they become available. - Examine the application of this technology as a sharing and interference avoidance tool on a case-by-case basis for each radio service as DSA technology becomes available, because cognitive radio and spectrum sensing technologies may create unique interference challenges to different system architectures.
 Examples include certain safety-of-life bands (e.g., GPS and public safety) and services (e.g., passive radio astronomy and broadcasting). - While additional research is always important, government efforts should focus on testing and evaluation to ensure that such technology will develop properly and not lead to interference.
-Further field and laboratory testing is necessary in the following areas:

-- The efficacy of spectrum sensing devices to protect other fixed, mobile and portable devices from all types of interference. - The potential for interference due to a DSA device's potential inability to sense an occupied channel due to a "hidden node." - The ability of the DSA device to sense signals at low enough levels to protect other spectrum users without producing substantial "false alarms" to render the devices useless. - The ability of the entire DSA system to effectively prevent interference.
-For example, the effect of antennas on the ability of a device to adequately receive/sense a signal from an existing spectrum user should be examined. - Examinations should include how an actual DSA device will operate in its environment as part of the communications ecosystem. - > The NTIA and any other government entities responsible for spectrum management should increase significantly the resources directed to provide further testing, evaluation and development consistent with the above recommendations.
+Further field and laboratory testing is necessary in the following areas: - The efficacy of spectrum sensing devices to protect other fixed, mobile and portable devices from all types of interference. - The potential for interference due to a DSA device's potential inability to sense an occupied channel due to a "hidden node." - The ability of the DSA device to sense signals at low enough levels to protect other spectrum users without producing substantial "false alarms" to render the devices useless. - The ability of the entire DSA system to effectively prevent interference.
+For example, the effect of antennas on the ability of a device to adequately receive/sense a signal from an existing spectrum user should be examined. - Examinations should include how an actual DSA device will operate in its environment as part of the communications ecosystem. - ➤ The NTIA, the FCC and any other government entities responsible for spectrum management should increase significantly the resources directed to provide further testing, evaluation and development consistent with the above recommendations.
+Several sources of funding should be explored including an increase in Congressional appropriations, auction revenues or appropriate spectrum fees that are consistent with the cost of regulation. - > The NTIA and the FCC should also explore cooperative real time spectrum sharing arrangements in which the primary user actively signals the sharing party about both real time spectrum availability and near term projections.